Uncoupled Learning of Differential Stackelberg Equilibria with Commitments: Conclusion

-This work was supported by the Academy of Finland (Flag- ship programme: Finnish Center for Artificial Intelligence, FCAI; grants 319264, 313195, 305780, 292334, 328400, 28400), the UKRI Turing AI World-Leading Researcher Fellowship EP/W002973/1, and the Finnish Science Foundation for Technology and Economics (KAUTE).
-This research was (partially) funded by the Hybrid Intelligence Center, a 10-year programme funded by the Dutch Ministry of Education, Culture and Science through the Netherlands Organisation for Scientific Research, \href{https://hybrid-intelligence-centre.nl}{https://hybrid-intelligence-centre.nl}, grant number 024.004.022.
+\begin{acks} This work was supported by the Academy of Finland (Flag-ship programme: Finnish Center for Artificial Intelligence, FCAI; grants 319264, 313195, 305780, 292334, 328400, 28400), the UKRI Turing AI World-Leading Researcher Fellowship EP/W002973/1, the Finnish Science Foundation for Technology and Economics (KAUTE), and the Hybrid Intelligence Center, a 10-year programme funded by the Dutch Ministry of Education, Culture and Science through the Netherlands Organisation for Scientific Research, https://hybrid-intelligence-centre.nl. \end{acks}